How to clean and protect

 Conditioning with black URAD cream

-- The marketplace is full of Neat’s-foot oil, beaver oil, seal oil, mink oil, etc. These oils do not easily soak into leather and people resort to doubtful methods like heating up the boots in the oven to get the oils in!
-They will cloak up leather pores with grease buildups, all without actually moisturizing the leather!
-They just grease up the surface, attracting more and more dirt and actually contribute to drying up the leather.
-Dry leather will soak up muddy snow much quicker than healthy well-moisturized leather.
-So the first step to weatherproof your boots is to moisturize them regularly as above.
+- The marketplace is full of Neat’s-foot oil, beaver oil, seal oil, mink oil, etc. These oils do not easily soak into leather and people resort to doubtful methods like heating up the boots in the oven to force these oils in!
+But they will just cloak up leather pores with grease buildups, all without actually conditioning and moisturizing the leather!
+They just grease up the surface, which attracts more and more dirt and actually contribute to drying up the leather.
+This starts a vicious circle since dry leather soaks up muddy snow much more and much quicker than healthy well-conditioned, well-moisturized leather.
+So the first step to weatherproof your boots is to condition and moisturize them regularly as above.

 - Because GRASSO actually soaks in, you do not need to use it often.
 Once every 2 to 4 weeks is fine for most situations.
 You can actually condition them alternating between GRASSO and URAD (which contains carnauba wax as well as lanolin).